The Cowboy Pastor’s Wife: How To Have A Ranch “Cation”

 These were the main things I didn’t want to forget.
 My gun was just a given, always take it on a trip.

 And off I went.
 My husband gave me a questioning look as I gathered cardboard boxes and packed.
-“Going somewhere?”, he asked.
-“Yes, wanna come?” to which he said, “Yes!”
+“Going somewhere?”
+He asked.
+“Yes, wanna come?”
+He said, “Yes!”

 So off we went.
 Truck packed with all the essentials for the ranch “cation”.
-Now we justed needed to find the perfect spot.
+Now we just needed to find the perfect spot.
 The travel agent, me, booked us a place right under the cottonwoods at the creek.
 The tarp laid as a protective layer for the picnic blanket.
 The canning jars were filled with ice and our sun tea was the perfect amber color.

 We pulled out tortillas and layered on beef from a steer we had processed last fall and built a tortilla that would make a person proud.
-Homemade salsa..yet from another jar, made fresh last night when I imagined it all.
+Homemade salsa…yet from another jar, made fresh last night when I imagined it all.

 We kicked back and took it all in.
 The sound of the creek was the added kicker.
 I just had to strip down to the suit under it all.
 My boots kicked off and sock lines indentions, along with scratches from brush decorated my ghostly legs but I didn’t give it a second thought.
 My swimsuit retrieved from a box in the closet, now snugger than three years ago made skin overflow in areas I never knew I had.
 No time for worries now…not about to mess up this ranch “cation” with that!
 The creek is looking prettier than that emerald beach as I do the delicate job of avoiding thorns and jagged rocks.
 The most skilled ranchers make it unscathed.